 Are you stressed out Mama?
 Trying to juggle it all often make for a perfect recipes of stress, overwhelm, impatience.All of which, can lead you to yelling at your children, or to mom burnout.
 Change your perspective to stress, simplify and say yes to more fun & connection to finally give stress the boot it deserves.
 Plus, if you want to curb the yelling, the Stop Yelling Handbook is a great starting point to turning down the dial on your anger.

 STRESSED MOM?
 Simple Strategies to Help You Let Go and Have More

-I had a parenting wake-up call recently and realized it’s time I do a life overhaul in order to stop living as a stressed-out parent on the fringe of losing it… Of losing control of my temper and connection with my kids.
+I had a parenting wake-up call recently and realized it’s time I do a major life overhaul in order to stop living as a stressed out Mom always on the fringe of losing it…

-I loaded all three kids into the car and was backing out of the driveway getting ready to take them to the gym because I had signed up for an exercise class that started in 15 minutes.
-I still had to get there, sign in the kids at the child care area and hustle to the class on the second floor hoping I wouldn’t have a spot in the very far back corner.
+I loaded all three kids into the car and was backing out of the driveway getting ready to take them to the gym because I had signed up for an exercise class that started in exactly 15 minutes.
+I still had to get there, sign the kids in at the child care area and hustle to the class on the second floor hoping I wouldn’t have a spot in the very far back corner.

 That was it, that was when I lost it.